casangi/casadocs/docs/api/casashell.rst

    go()

 will execute **plotms** with the set values for the parameters, which will appear in the terminal when re-typing 'inp'.

+.. rubric:: Default Values

+When working with CASA shell, it is important to note that the defaut values of some parameters may differ from the default parameters described in the `casatasks API <../api/casatasks.html>`_.
+This is because CASA shell uses a more sophisticated system of conditional defaults, where the value of a default parameter can depend on the value of another parameter.
+The interactive inp/go system of running tasks (described below) will always display the accurate parameter values that will be used before you run a task.

+Because of these differences in how defaults are handled, some care is required when omitting parameters from a task executed via a function call.
+You can inspect a task's '__module__ ' property to determine if the task was imported from casatasks or casashell and ascertain which default convention it will use.
+Typical use of CASA will most likely result in tasks being imported from casashell and therefore follow the conditional default behavior unless you explicitly import your task from casatasks (e.g. in a script, or when using modular CASA).

+Users may select their preferred behavior by calling tasks directly from their chosen module, e.g. casashell.<taskname> or casatasks.<taskname>, or by explicitly importing the task from their chosen module, e.g. 'from casashell import <taskname>'.
+Alternitively, these differences in default behavior can be avoided by providing all parameters in a task function call instead of allowing omitted parameters to take on default values.

 .. rubric:: Aborting Tasks